codenotary/immudb/README.md

 Release v0.6.0-rc1 is our first release to the public.
 While we were using immudb for quite some time in the [codenotary.io](https://www.codenotary.io) platform, we're thrilled to finally release it to the Open Source community (Apache 2 license).

-The release contains 3 components, the main immutable database immudb, a RESTful proxy called immugw and the admin CLI tool immuadmin. immudb is ready to be used on Linux as well as Microsoft Windows.
+The release contains 2 components, the main immutable database immudb and the admin CLI tool immuadmin. immudb is ready to be used on Linux as well as Microsoft Windows.